ubco-W2022T2-data301/project-group-group01/final_report_group01.md

 * Most CMA's have had an increase in housing inventory, but some regions (Toronto and other Ontario CMA's) have had a decrease or stable inventory.
 Having more inventory added is beneficial, therefore higher ranked CMA's must have a significant increase in market availablity.
 * Based on aggregated scoring, Montreal, Vancouver, Edmonton, and Quebec are the top CMA's; Toronto, Windsor, Guelph, and Greater Sudbury are the bottom CMA's of the 30 assessed.
 ### Conclusion

+* Based on the graphs, it can be seen that there appears to be some correlation in cities such as vancouver between price rises and housing shortfalls.
+* These patterns are however not reproduced throughout all cities studied